ssstonebraker/braker-scripts/README.md

 ### add_current_shell_and_path_to_crontab.sh
 Will add the ${PATH} of the current shell to the crontab

+### aws-list-subnets-all-profiles.sh
+print subnets from all vpcs across all profiles to a txt file

+### aws-route53-saml2aws-all-account-backup.sh
+Exports all route53 zones across all AWS accounts

 ### ddos_ntp.pl
 NTP Reflection and Amplification attack simlator